The Digication Blog

 • What evidence of success do you need to see?

-They also provide crowdsourced resources that the community can use, and they foster a communal approach of learning from one another and employ iterative processes that allow academics to avoid having to constantly “reinvent the wheel,” all with the goal of doing things better.
+They also provide crowdsourced resources that the community can use, and they foster a communal approach of learning from one another and employ iterative processes that allow academics to avoid constantly having to “reinvent the wheel,” all to do things better.

-Want to hear more from Tracy Penny Light about how she implements her ePortfolio initiatives to help both students and educators?
+Do you want to hear more from Tracy Penny Light about how she implements her ePortfolio initiatives to help students and educators?

-Listen to Tracy go in-depth on critical thinking, mindfulness, authentic self-discovery, and more — listen to the full episode here.
+Listen to Tracy discuss critical thinking, mindfulness, authentic self-discovery, and more in-depth in the episode.

 Don’t miss an episode — subscribe to the Digication Scholars Conversation podcast by clicking here.